jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 The vertex and face data is given in lines with the following abbreviations:

-- `v` -- the $(x, y, z)$ co-ordinates of a vertex
+- `v` -- the $(x, y, z)$ coordinates of a vertex
 - `vn` -- the $(n_x, n_y, n_z)$ normal vector for the vertex
-- `vt` -- the $(u, v)$ texture co-ordinates
+- `vt` -- the $(u, v)$ texture coordinates
 - `f` -- indices of the vertices of a face.
 Each face is defined by 3 vertices so we have 3 sets of 3 values.
-The face vertices are of the form `v/vt/vn` so `3/2/1` refers to a vertex where the co-ordinates are given by the 3rd `v` line, the texture co-ordinates are given by the 2nd `vt` line and the normal vector is given by the 1st `vn` line.
+The face vertices are of the form `v/vt/vn` so `3/2/1` refers to a vertex where the coordinates are given by the 3rd `v` line, the texture coordinates are given by the 2nd `vt` line and the normal vector is given by the 1st `vn` line.

 ```{note}
 The `loadObj()` private member function in the Model class is quite simplistic and we need to make sure our .obj file is in the correct form.
 There are some model loading libraries available such as <a href="http://www.assimp.org" target="_blank">assimp</a> (open ASSet IMPorter library) that can handle most common object formats but use of this requires compiling source code and configuring the IDE which is a bit too fiddly for what we are doing here.